Skip to Content

 Note: Product links go to Amazon.
 If you make a purchase by following the above links, Florida Rambler may receive a modest commission, which helps support our mission to bring you quality content about outdoor recreation in Florida.

-Of course, you can experience dark skies in other places besides the campgrounds we have described in this article.
-You might want to try tent camping on dozens of starlit islands in Florida.
+For an out-of-this-world experience, you might want to try tent camping on dozens of starlit islands in Florida.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.